obriencj/obriencj.github.io/content/blog/2023-09-27-migrating-from-octopress-to-pelican.md

 original repository.

-## Final Workflow
+# Final Workflow

-In the end I had two repositories.
-There was [pelican-inelegant] which would store my modified theme as well as the containerized tooling for producing the site.
-Then there was [obriencj.github.io] which would store all of the source content.
+In the end I have two repositories.
+There is [pelican-inelegant] which stores my modified theme as well as the containerized tooling for producing the site.
+Then there is [obriencj.github.io] which stores all of the source content.

 [pelican-inelegant]: https://github.com/obriencj/pelican-inelegant

 [obriencj.github.io]: https://github.com/obriencj/obriencj.github.io

-Commits to the tooling repository were set to [automatically rebuild the container][container-action].
-Commits to the content repository were set to
-[automatically rebuild the site][site-action] using that tooling container.
+Thanks to GitHub Actions, I have commits to the tooling repository set to [automatically rebuild the container][container-action].
+Commits to the content repository are set to [automatically rebuild the site][site-action] using the latest known-good build of that tooling container.

 [container-action]: https://github.com/obriencj/pelican-inelegant/blob/master/.github/workflows/container.yml